FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Home_Page.md

 ![](include/HomePage_Recent.png)

-This box list the latest open session in SPAT Revolution.
+This box lists the latest open session in SPAT Revolution.
 You can open one by double-clicking on it.

 ## Resources